 Kodak Black is one rapper whose loud-mouth and acts have landed into more troubles that can be counted.
 The rapper has, on several occasions, said what he ought not to say and dared so many things.
 He is often regarded as a racist, with his remarks on how much he hates his skin color, as well as his choice of white ladies.

 He has on countless occasions fallen into trouble with a few celebrities but is still a fan favorite of many.
-Some has tagged Kodak’s notoriety as his claim to fame while others refer to him as a ‘rascal’.
-Kodak was first arrested in Pompano Beach and charged with nine count charges of battery, robbery, false imprisonment and possession of a hard drug.
+Some have tagged Kodak’s notoriety as his claim to fame while others refer to him as a ‘rascal’.
+Kodak was first arrested in Pompano Beach and charged with nine-count charges of battery, robbery, false imprisonment, and possession of a hard drug.
 He almost escaped jail term but served for four months before he was released.
 Upon his release, instead of turning a new leaf, he subsequently faced several other jail terms.
 Despite his troublesome attitude, Kodak Black is undeniably talented.

 The rapper was born on the 11th day in the month of June 1997 with the birth name Dieuson Octave.
 He was born and raised in Pompano Beach, Florida.
 His parents who were immigrants from Haiti never had a lasting union, so, Kodak Black was solely raised by his mother in Golden Acres, Pampano, Beach, Florida.